+Section 68 - Claim for necessaries supplied to person incapable of contracting, or on his account

+This section provides that if a person, incapable of entering into a contract, or any one whom he is legally bound to support, is supplied with another person with necessaries suited to his condition in life, the person who has furnished such supplies is entitled to be reimbursed from the property of such incapable person.

+(a) A supplies B, a lunatic, with necessaries suitable to his condition in life.
+A is entitled to be reimbursed from B's property.

+- (b) A supplies the wife and children of B, a lunatic, with necessaries suitable to their condition in life.
+A is entitled to be reimbursed from B's property. - Section 69 Reimbursement of persons paying money due by another, in payment of which he is interested - This section provides that a person who is interested in the payment of money which another is bound by law to pay, and who therefore pays it, is entitled to be reimbursed by the other.

+B holds land in Bengal, on a lease granted by A, the zamindar.
+The revenue payable by A to the Government being in arrear, his land is advertised for sale by the Government.
+Under the revenue law, the consequence of such sale will be the annulment oflease.
+B, to prevent the sale and the consequent annulment of his own lease, pays to the Government the sum due from A. A is bound to make good to B the amount so paid.

-- Section 68 Claim for necessaries supplied to person incapable of contracting, or on his account This section provides that if a person, incapable of entering into a contract, or any one whom he is legally bound to support, is supplied with another person with necessaries suited to his condition in life, the person who has furnished such supplies is entitled to be reimbursed from the property of such incapable person; - Section 69 Reimbursement of persons paying money due by another, in payment of which he is interested This section provides that a person who is interested in the payment of money which another is bound by law to pay, and who therefore pays it, entitled to be reimbursed by the other; - Section 70 Obligation of person enjoying benefit of non gratuitous act This section provides where a person lawfully does anything for another person, or delivers anything to him, to intending to do so gratuitously, and such other person enjoys the benefit thereof, the latter is bound to make compensation to the former in respect of, or to restore, the thing so done or delivered it is otherwise called as auantum meruit; - Section 71 Responsibility of finder of goods This section provides that a person who finds goods belonging to another, and takes them into his custody, is subject to the same responsibility as a bailee; - Section 72 Liability of person to whom money is paid or thing delivered by mistake or under coercion This section provides that a person to whom money has been paid, or anything delivered, by mistake or under coercion, must repay or return it.
+Section 70 - Obligation of person enjoying benefit of non-gratuitous act - This section provides that where a person lawfully does anything for another person, or delivers anything to him, not intending to do so gratuitously, and such other person enjoys the benefit thereof, the latter is bound to make compensation to the former in respect of, or to restore, the thing so done or delivered - it is otherwise called as quantum meruit.

+- (a) A, a tradesman, leaves goods at B's house by mistake.
+B treats the goods as his own.
+He is bound to pay A for them. - (b) A saves B's property from fire.
+A is not entitled to compensation from B, if the circumstances show that he intended to act gratuitously. - Section 71 Responsibility of finder of goods This section provides that a person who finds goods belonging to another, and takes them into his custody, is subject to the same responsibility as a bailee. - Section 72 Liability of person to whom money is paid or thing delivered, by mistake or under coercion This section provides that a person to whom money has been paid, or anything delivered, by mistake or under coercion, must repay or return it.

+Examples :

+- (a) A and B jointly owe 100 rupees to C, A alone pays the amount to C, and B, not knowing this fact, pays 100 rupees over again to C. C is bound to repay the amount to B. - (b) A railway company refuses to deliver up certain goods to the consignee, except upon the payment of an illegal charge for carriage.
+The consignee pays the sum charged in order to obtain the goods.
+He is entitled to recover so much of the charge as was illegally excessive.